jccrosby/smart-ai-adoption/slides.md

 ## Leveraging AI Across Concerns

 <!--
-- Now let's look at some practical use cases for AI across different concerns.
+- I've gathered a few use cases across different concerns.
 - These are just a few examples of how I've seen AI used in different areas.
 - I've attempted to align them with the LEAP framework.
 -->